 - Trains in Morocco, including the airport line, often experience delays, so leave yourself plenty of time when leaving for the airport.

-Buses also leave regularly to the centre. ~4 dirhams.
+- Buses also leave regularly to the center.

 Domestic Flights within Morocco

 Royal Air Maroc operates domestic flights from Casablanca to all major cities in Morocco.
 Generally, this is an expensive way to move between cities.

-First-class tickets are not that much more expensive than the standard fare but are recommended, especially for longer day trips as they will be airconditioned, have more room and allocated seating.
+First-class tickets are not much more expensive than the standard fare but are recommended, especially for longer day trips, as they will be airconditioned and have more room and allocated seating.

 - Trains between Casablanca and Fez roughly every hour.
-Approx travel-time is five hours unless you catch the morning express which takes only three hours.
-Expect around 174 dirhams for a first-class ticket (recommended) 116 dirhams for second class.
+Approx travel-time is five hours unless you catch the morning express, which takes only three hours.

 - Services from Casablanca to Marrakech run every two hours.
 Approx travel time 3.5 hours.
-Expect around 148 dirhams for a first-class ticket (recommended) 95 dirhams for second class.
 You can read more about the trains from Casablanca to Marrakech here.